 7. Click OK.

-Save File as ASCII
+Save Raster As ASCII

 This option saves raster data to ASCII (.txt) files that contain the digital number (DN) values for every pixel.
 If you output multiple bands, the file interleave is the same as the input file.
 The format of the ASCII file is that of a 2D array.

-1. From the menu bar, select File > Save As > Save As ASCII.
+1. From the menu bar, select File > Save As > Save Raster As ASCII.
 The Output File to ASCII Input Filename dialog appears.

 2. Select a file and perform optional spatial subsetting, then click OK.
 The Output to ASCII Parameters dialog appears.